Academics and Learning

 Campus Performance Overview

-UC Berkeley offers a wide range of degree, course, and service learning options, which allow students to increase their understanding of the complex issue of sustainability.
-Grants, class projects, and student organizations help tie what is learned in the classroom and the lab to real world outcomes.
+At UC Berkeley, a wide range of degree, course, and service learning options foster students’ understanding of sustainability issues in all their relational complexity.
+Grants, class projects, and student organizations tie classroom learning and lab experiences to “real world” outcomes.

-UC Berkeley has long led the way in sustainability research, be it environmental, social, or economic sustainability, and that history fills the campus' course catalog.
-Sustainability classes don't come only from perhaps more predictable departments such as Environmental Science, Policy, and Management.
-Students can dive into the global history of ecologically conscious art, architecture, cinema, sustainable design, and urban planning (HISTART 105) or learn how environmental concerns have shaped the history of American landscape architecture since 1850 (AMERSTD C171).
+UC Berkeley has historically led the way in sustainability research, including environmental, social, and economic sustainability.
+Along with exploring such obvious routes as Environmental Science, Policy, and Management classes, students can also dive into sustainability studies via the global history of ecologically conscious art, architecture, cinema, design, and urban planning (HISTART 105).
+They can learn how environmental concerns have shaped the history of American landscape architecture since 1850 (AMERSTD C171).

-A recent inventory found more that UC Berkeley’s sustainability course offerings make up almost 50% of all campus courses.
-In this list, covering courses from 2017-2020, users can appreciate just how deeply sustainability - of all kinds - is addressed in classrooms across UC Berkeley.
-See the full list of courses.
+A recent inventory found more that UC Berkeley’s sustainability course offerings make up almost 50% of all campus courses

 STARS Performance Overview